-- be in character with the waterfront as a whole and maximise the unique value of the waterfront location - express the heritage and history of the waterfront - enhance the relationship between open spaces and adjacent buildings, structures and water areas - support and contribute to the quality of surrounding open spaces - contribute to the provision of different open spaces and buildings that cater for diverse uses and activities compatible with a waterfront location and - enhance physical access and visual links between the city and the waterfront.
+- be in character with the waterfront as a whole and maximise the unique value of the waterfront location - · express the heritage and history of the waterfront - enhance the relationship between open spaces and adjacent buildings, structures and water areas - support and contribute to the quality of surrounding open spaces - contribute to the provision of different open spaces and buildings that cater for diverse uses and activities compatible with a waterfront location and - enhance physical access and visual links between the city and the waterfront.

-The Design Statement should identify how the proposal will contribute toward an overall sense of collective ownership and involvement.]^{VAR22}
+The Design Statement should identify how the proposal will contribute toward an overall sense of collective ownership and involvement.]
+VAR22

-Note: 3.3 to 3.6 not included (to save space)
+[Note: Sections 3.3 to 3.6 do not form part of DPC72.
+They have been excluded from this document to save space]

-3.7 The Status of Formed and Unformed Roads[, Service Lanes and Motorways]^{PC34}
+3.7 The Status of Formed and Unformed Roads[, Service Lanes and Motorways] PC34